google/mtail/Deploying.md

 Likewise, set `statsd_hostport` to the host:port of the statsd server.

 Additionally, the flag `metric_push_interval_seconds` can be used to configure the push frequency.
 It defaults to 60, i.e. a push every minute.

+## Troubleshooting

+Lots of state is logged to the log file, by default in `/tmp/mtail.INFO`.
+See [[Troubleshooting]] for more information.